“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 Fellowship Program in Case Management

 The American Academy of Case Management offers a Fellowship program for qualified professional nurses and other professional health care providers practicing the specialty of Case Management.
-The Fellowship Process is a two-tier program including a Fellowship Credentialing Examination and completion of a comprehensive course in Managed Care, which is provided to applicants upon successful completion of the examination.

 A conferred Fellowship is considered by many professional organizations to exemplify a high level of attainment and validation of one’s education, knowledge and skills in a practice specialty.
 Fellowship is a conferred status provided to those who meet comprehensive criteria for specialty practice through testing, education and practice.
 Webster’s II dictionary defines a “Fellow” as a learned member of a learned society.
 The AACM Fellowship program provides for this validation within a peer group of professionals.
 Fellowship in the AACM denotes this high level validation and achievement.